amita-shukla/blog-hugo/content/blog/2026-06-18--data-evolution-sql-is-back/index.md

 ## Hue

-Hue is the SQL workbench for optimised, interactive query design and data exploration.
-Hue is a UI to interact with hadoop tools.
+Hue is the SQL workbench for optimised, interactive query design and data exploration, a UI to interact with hadoop tools.
 It allows user to write queries, using SQL engines like Hive, Impala or Presto (now maintained as trino).